-Attested: (1) Ptolemy 2,3,4 Ταμαρου river mouth; (2) RC Tamaris, a river in RC's tour of harbour estuaries
+Attested: (1) Ptolemy 2,3,4 Ταμαρου river mouth; (2) Tamaris at position 240 in the Ravenna Cosmography's tour of harbour estuaries

-Name origin: See Tamesis about river names beginning with Tam-.
-The –ar part may come from PIE *ar- ‘to fit together’ because the Tamar estuary receives the Tavy, Lynher, etc. In Spain, another Ταμαρα is the modern Tambre, with an estuary rather like the British Tamar.
+Name origin: This analysis rejects the idea that (3) was the ancient trading port of Mount Batten, at SX487530, near Plymouth.
+The Roman fort recently identified at Calstock, SX43626918 is such a strong candidate to be Ουξελλα that it can no longer claim Ταμαρη.
+See Tamesis about river names beginning with Tam-.
+The –ar part may come from PIE *ar- ‘to fit together’ because the Tamar estuary receives the Tavy, Lynher, etc. In Spain, another Ταμαρα (Ptolemy 2,6,2) / Tamaricus (Pliny 31,18) is the modern Tambre, with an estuary rather like the British Tamar.

-Notes: See here for a discussion of RC's harbour estuary names in the south-west and why the north-coast joint estuary of the Taw and the Torridge no longer seems a good candidate to be another Tamaris.
+Notes: See here for a discussion of the Cosmography's harbour estuary names in the south-west and why the north-coast joint estuary of the Taw and the Torridge no longer seems a good candidate to be another Tamaris.

 You may copy this text freely, provided you acknowledge its source as www.romaneranames.uk, recognise that it is liable to human error, and try to offer suggestions for improvement.